 Assuming now that you left the last place with the proper motives and according to God’s timing, you are ready to move forward.
-You are spiritually healthy and ready for the next assignment.
+You are spiritually healthy and prepared for the next assignment.
 Right?

 What is your modus operandi?
 Is this your second, third, or fourth pastorate?
 Have you learned anything about proper transitions?

 Every church is different.
 Every pastor is different.
 Some churches want no change, regardless of what they told you during the candidating process.
-Some new pastors want to change everything as soon as they arrive.
+Some new pastors wish to change everything as soon as they arrive.
 Both extremes should be avoided to the uttermost.

 Here’s my reality.
 No one can provide a proven strategy, guaranteed to work with every pastor and church match-up (tweet this).
 Each process needs to be customized by how the Spirit of God is leading that particular transition.

 Nevertheless, I can share some thoughts to serve as guidelines.
 Use these to develop your entering strategy and the rate at which you facilitate change.

 - You are not the only player in this drama.
 There are lay leaders and staff members for which this transition is tricky too.
 Give them some Christ-like tender loving care.